Zerg00s/sp-migration-dashboard/README.md

 ## Reasons for Setting up the Migration Dashboard

- - SharePoint migrations to Microsoft 365 can be a nightmare to plan and organize.
+ - SharePoint migrations to Microsoft 365 can be a nightmare to plan and organize
- - You want to keep track of your migration progress.
+ - You want to keep track of your migration progress
- - Dashboard is a self-service portal designed to provide SharePoint site owners with all migration-related questions.
+ - Dashboard is a self-service portal designed to provide SharePoint site owners with all migration-related questions
  - Save time on reading [SharePoint Migration Assessment Tool (SMAT)](https://www.microsoft.com/en-us/download/details.aspx?id=53598&WT.mc_id=rss_alldownloads_all) reports.
 Migration Dashboard presents SMAT data in a human readable form that will be available both for the migration team and site owners.